ec25i2009-ops/MaRs-Electronics-Task1/Q1_Blinking_LEDs_EC25I2009/README.md

+Qn.Build a circuit with 3 LEDs, where the LEDs blink at time intervals of 500ms,1000ms,1500ms.
 Blinking LEDs with Different Time Intervals
 Initially, I had very little idea about how to approach this task, so I referred to YouTube videos and AI platforms to understand the basics.